RedisLabs/redislabs-docs/content/modules/redisearch/search-json-quickstart.md

 ### Search the index

-To search the index for JSON documents that match some condition, use the [`FT.SEARCH`](https://redis.io/commands/ft.search) command.
+To search the index for JSON documents that match a specified condition, use the [`FT.SEARCH`](https://redis.io/commands/ft.search) command.
 You can search any field defined in the index schema.

 For more information about search queries, see [Search query syntax](https://redis.io/docs/stack/search/reference/query_syntax).